Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 And so, after doing so and asking a simple question, I posted this with screenshots and I wanted to go through them and get your opinions.

-So I put this is the most absurd FOI response I've had to date.
+So I put, this is the most absurd FOI response I've had to date.

-Because my social media activity, and we'll go through this, supposedly poses a safety risk and could trigger public backlash.
+The Home Office has refused to release records about which NGOs and charities are influencing asylum accommodation policy because my social media activity, and we'll go through this, supposedly poses a safety risk and could trigger public backlash.

 Yeah.

-Yes, these super injunction.
+Yes, the super injunction.

 So let's go through what they said.

-So here is my response uh from well, here is the response from them to me, and I've highlighted some key parts.
+So here is my response from, well, here is the response from them to me.

-Um but the exemption applies where disclosure would or be likely to inhibit the free and frank provision of advice and the free and frank exchange of views for the purpose of deliberation.
+But the exemption applies where disclosure would or be likely to inhibit the free and frank provision of advice and the free and frank exchange of views for the purpose of deliberation.

-Now I don't buy that personally.
+Now, I don't buy that personally.

 No.